CAD feature recognition in nutshell

 There is a bit of ambiguity in referring to some feature recognition approach as "graph-based."
 For example, finding isomorphous faces is completely abstract and graph-based as it searches for a pattern's subgraph in the entire model's AAG.
 At the same time, the rule-based approach is also graph-based as it matches just the same AAG, though in different ways (i.e., by iteration).
 Therefore, we avoid using this "graph-based" naming in Analysis Situs.

-The C++ class, which is the entry point to the recognition routine.
+The Recognizer is a C++ class, which is the entry point to the recognition routine.
 The Recognizer accepts a CAD model (or its AAG) and returns the set of faces (and their indices) corresponding to the detected features.
 There's always an option to store the corresponding attributes in AAG to make the extracted features persistent.

 The Recognizer manages the Rules.
 It may apply several Rules if necessary.